dwas-KR/LPMKBox/README.md

 ## 4. Quick Start (How to Use)

 ### 4.1 Download & Extract
-Download the LPMKBox release archive and **extract** it.
+Download the LPMBox release archive and **extract** it.

 ### 4.2 Install Drivers (Important)
 Download and install the MTK driver from:
 - https://mtkdriver.com/

 ### 4.3 Prepare the `image/` Folder (Important)
-Copy the official firmware **`image`** folder downloaded via Lenovo Software Fix into the LPMKBox root directory
+Copy the official firmware **`image`** folder downloaded via Lenovo Software Fix into the LPMBox root directory
 - `image/`
 - `image/flash.xml`
 - `image/da.auth`